 - 1. HMRC implicitly concedes that the current "acting together" rules are too broad and can result in lenders and borrowers that are genuine third parties being regarded as in a control relationship (and so being brought within the scope of the hybrid mismatch rules where the lender is a hybrid).
 This has been a particular issue where a hybrid lender is a party to inter-creditor arrangements or where a lending transaction is combined with or has some element of equity participation.
-Under the proposals, the "acting together" test will be disapplied where the hybrid party itself has only a 5% or less equity interest (by votes or economic entitlement) of its own in the payer entity. - 2.
-The draft legislation creates a new category of "inclusion/non-deduction" income which will replace the current concept of section 259ID income in order to prevent there being a counteraction to deny a deduction where the amount for which a deduction is claimed by a UK hybrid entity is matched by an amount which is included as income by the UK hybrid entity but for which the payer of that income has no deduction.
+Under the proposals, the "acting together" test will be disapplied where the hybrid party itself has only a 5% or less equity interest (by votes or economic entitlement) of its own in the payer entity. - The draft legislation creates a new category of "inclusion/nondeduction" income - which will replace the current concept of section 259ID income - in order to prevent there being a counteraction to deny a deduction where the amount for which a deduction is claimed by a UK hybrid entity is matched by an amount which is included as income by the UK hybrid entity but for which the payer of that income has no deduction.
 This has been a particular issue for US managers with a UK affiliate which they fund through a sub-advisory fee.
-Where the UK sub-manager checks-the-box to be treated as a disregarded entity for US tax purposes (which has the effect of making it a hybrid entity for purposes of the UK's anti-hybrid rules), so that the UK's sub-manager's expenses are deductible for both US and UK tax purposes, this creates a double deduction that would in principle be subject to a counteraction in the United Kingdom.
-However, under the proposed changes, the sub-advisory fee should be treated as "inclusion/non-deduction" income it is included as income by the UK sub-manager, but there is no deduction for the payment for the US manager.
-Accordingly, the double deduction can be matched with the inclusion/non-deduction income and so there should be no counteraction.
+Where the UK sub-manager checks- the-box to be treated as a disregarded entity for US tax purposes (which has the effect of making it a hybrid entity for purposes of the UK's anti-hybrid rules), so that the UK's submanager's expenses are deductible for both US and UK tax purposes, this creates a double deduction that would in principle be subject to a counteraction in the United Kingdom.
+However, under the proposed changes, the sub-advisory fee should be treated as "inclusion/nondeduction" income - it is included as income by the UK sub-manager, but there is no deduction for the payment for the US manager.
+Accordingly, the double deduction can be matched with the inclusion/non-deduction income and so there should be no counteraction. - 3.
+The rules governing deduction/non-inclusion mismatches will be amended so that a deduction/non- inclusion mismatch will not be treated as arising where the investor in the hybrid entity is in a category of tax-exempt "qualifying institutional investors" (broadly pension funds, life assurance schemes, charities and sovereign wealth funds).
+The broad aim of the changes is to ensure that there is no counteraction for a deduction/non-inclusion mismatch where a payment would not have been included as taxable income - because of the tax-exempt status of the investor - even if the direct recipient of the payment had not been a hybrid entity.